SamuelePino/computational-intelligence/lab3/README.md

 Mutation was a slight modification in the probabilities vector of the genome.
 The modification occurred mantaining the distribution property of Sum 1.

-The strategy consisted in taking the best IND
+The strategy consisted in taking the best IND (after selection through a tournament + elitism) and use its discrete distribution to choose at each turn a strategy for choosing both the row and the amount of objects to remove.

 # Method: